Pump and Dump vs Structured Investing

 Reading creates clarity.
 A written system creates consistency.

-The Investment Decision System™ turns these concepts into a structured framework.
+The Investment Decision System™ turns these concepts into a structured framework with decision rules, review cycles, documentation, and execution clarity.